wgxcodersdc/organization/learning-resources/awesome-coding-resources.md

 *  [Contribulator](https://contribulator.herokuapp.com/)
 *  [Docs Doctor](http://www.docsdoctor.org/)

-[Courtney Ervin](https://twitter.com/courteneyervin) of Code Montage's suggested git workflow for contributing to open source:
+[Courtney Ervin](https://twitter.com/courteneyervin)'s suggested git workflow for contributing to open source:
 *  fork + git clone
 *  git remote (set a remote for the main version of the project)
 *  git branch (name it relevant to your code)